dewsly/smart-search/README.md

 ### `onSelect`
 **Type:** Callback `function (selectedItem, selectedItems) { ... }`

 **Description:** If provided, this callback will be triggered when an item has been selected.
-The callback will be passed the selected item object.
+The callback will be passed the selected item object as well as all currently selected items.

 ### `onRemove`
 **Type:** Callback `function (removedItem, selectedItems) { ... }`

 **Description:** If provided, this callback will be triggered when an item has been removed.
-The callback will be passed the removed item object.
+The callback will be passed the removed item object as well as all currently selected items.

 ### `minCharacters`
 **Type:** Number